StevenJoel06/LoadBalancer_With_Hashing/README.md

 # Load Balancer Project

 ## Overview
 This project implements a customizable load balancer that distributes client requests among several server replicas using consistent hashing.
-The primary goal is to distribute the load evenly and efficiently among the servers using consistent hashing.
-The load balancer can handle server failures by spawning new replicas and ensures high availability and scalability of services.
+The primary goal is distributing the load evenly and efficiently among the servers using consistent hashing.
+The load balancer can handle server failures by spawning new replicas and ensuring services' high availability and scalability.

 ## System Architecture